2020: The year at Ithra

 May — ‘Id Parade

-Ithra launched a hybrid ‘Id celebration, featuring a parade of decorated wagons traveling through cities in the Eastern Province consisting of four buses that roamed the neighborhoods of al-Khobar, Dammam, Dhahran, Qatif, and Sayhat.
+Ithra launched a hybrid ‘Id celebration, including a parade of decorated wagons traveling through cities in the Eastern Province.
+The parade consisted of four buses that roamed the neighborhoods of al-Khobar, Dammam, Dhahran, Qatif, and Sayhat.

 June — Ithra Talks